-By following just a few simple tips you can plant, care for, and grow your own cilantro plants at home.
+By following just a few simple tips, you can plant, care for, and grow your own cilantro plants at home.
 Read on to find out more!

 Cilantro at a Glance

 Cilantro or Coriandrum sativum is an annual herb native from Southern Europe and Northern Africa to Southwestern Asia.
+This is a member of the Apiaceae family of plants and is related to carrots, parsley, and celery.
 It is also called coriander and Chinese parsley.
-This is a member of the Apiaceae family of plants and is related to carrots, parsley, and celery.

-Sow cilantro seeds 1/4-inch deep and about 1 foot apart directly in the garden in late spring or early summer.
-If you want to have a steady supply of cilantro throughout its growing season, succession plant a new batch of cilantro every two weeks.
+Sow cilantro seeds 1/4-inch deep and about 1 foot apart directly in the garden soil in late spring or early summer.
+If you want to have a steady supply of fresh cilantro throughout its growing season, succession plant a new batch of cilantro every two weeks.